Ōhara temple ruins: History

 The Ōhara temple ruins are located on a hill on the right bank of the Takeda River.
 In 1934, the foundation of a large Japanese pagoda was discovered during land reclamation.
 The central foundation stone is 2.9 x 2.8 meters wide, and has a 65-cm diameter hole in the center, making it one of the largest in the San'in region.
 A stone wall presumed to be an earthen altar was also found, and roof tiles were unearthed nearby.
 Based on the style of the roof tiles, it is estimated that the pagoda was built before the latter half of the 8th century.
 In archaeological excavations starting in 1985, the foundation stones of the Main Hall, and Lecture Hall were discovered.
-The layout of the temple appears to be based on that of Hokki-ji inIkaruga, Nara.
+The layout of the temple appears to be based on that of Hokki-ji in Ikaruga, Nara.
 The pagoda foundations were also confirmed to be about 10 meters on each side.
 This temple does not appear in any historical record, so its actual name and history are unknown.
 The artifacts discovered are preserved in the Kurayoshi Museum, and the ruins of the temple are open to the public.